 The journal encourages advancements in the areas not limited to the one mentioned above in the form of research articles, reviews, commentaries, case studies and letters to the editors.
 The editorial manager system facilitates a user friendly article submission, review and publication.
 Manuscripts that are thoroughly peer reviewed would ensure the best standards in the industry.

-Medical Microbiology is known as a branch of medicine which is concerned with the prevention, diagnosis and treatment of infections and communicable diseases.
+Medical microbiology and immunology is known as a branch of medicine which is concerned with the prevention, diagnosis and treatment of infections and communicable diseases.
 It includes the study of certain classes of viruses, bacteria, fungi and protozoa.
 In the field of medical microbiology studies various clinical applications of microbes are done for the improvement of health.
 Medical microbiology is the study of microbial pathogenesis and epidemiology and is related to the study of disease pathology and immunology.

-Infectious diseases are caused by pathogenic microorganisms, such as bacteria, viruses, parasites or fungi.
+Transmissible disease are caused by pathogenic microorganisms, such as bacteria, viruses, parasites or fungi.
 Some infectious diseases can be spread from person to person.
 Some are transmitted by bites from insects or animals.
 And others are acquired by contaminated food or water or being exposed to organisms in the environment.
 Infectious diseases are one of the leading causes of death worldwide.

 Antigen is a substance that is capable of stimulating an immune response.
 These are the commercial substance which are injected or absorbed into animal tissues to stimulates the production of antibodies.
 It is capable of binding to an antibody or to an antigen receptor on a T cell.
 Antigen helps in the production of antibodies.
 The antigen may originate from within the body ("self-antigen") or from the external environment ("non-self").